maxhoesel-ansible/ansible-collection-pterodactyl/README.md

 pterodactyl_wings_token: node-token-here
 ```

-In addition to the panel, the wings daemon also required a SSL cert and key to be present on the remote host.
+In addition to the panel, the wings daemon also requires a SSL cert and key to be present on the remote host.
 Again, you can use Let's Encrypt or a self-signed cert for internal use (make sure that all hots trust the cert).

 `wings.yml`: